amazon-ion/ion-schema/docs/isl-2-0/spec.md

 Applicable for `struct` values.

 The field_names constraint defines the type and/or constraints for all field names within a struct.
-Field names are symbols and will be represented as symbol values for the purpose of validation.
+Field names are symbol tokens and will be represented as symbol values for the purpose of validation.
-Any value that is not a struct as well as `null.struct` will always be invalid for this constraint.
+Any value that is not a struct, as well as `null.struct`, will always be invalid for this constraint.

 {% comment %}{% include example.md title="Limiting the length of field names" code_file="examples/placeholder.isl" %}{% endcomment %}
 {% comment %}{% include example.md title="Limiting the characters used in field names" code_file="examples/placeholder.isl" %}{% endcomment %}